skx/arduino-mega-z80-simplest/README.md

 This repository aims to make the retro-shield easier to deal with, by abstracting the CPU-driving into a single standalone class.
 Allowing you to use it in your arduino-sketch along with whatever else you wish to do.

-**TODO** Make a note here about the design choice of tick vs. interrupt driving.
+There are currently two pieces of sample-code for the Z80 retroshield, one uses the `loop()`-based approach this repository contains, the other uses a timer-function to drive the processor.
+Using a timer is cleaner since it gives you more speed and predictability, however the execution becomes more complex because you can't do things like invoke `Serial.read()`/`Serial.write()` inside an interrupt-handler - though you can disable the time for the duration of your "stuff".

+In short running things in `loop()` is more predictable, but slower.

 ## Overview

-Create a Z80-object, and pass it handlers for:
+Create a `Z80` object, and pass it handlers for:

 * Reading a byte of RAM from address XXX.
 * Writing byte NN to address XXX of RAM.